These are just some of the latest public transportation projects in which we’ve been involved.

 Please contact us for more information about the scope of these and other projects.

-Xentrans first worked with CCJPA in 2011 to provide project management and oversight for the deployment of passenger Wi-Fi on board the California Intercity Passenger Rail fleet.
-Xentrans is currently assisting CCJPA with the procurement of a Next-Generation Wi-Fi solution for over 190 rail cars, expected to begin service in mid-2019.
+Xentrans first worked with the Capitol Corridor Joint Powers Authority (CCJPA) in 2011 to provide project management and oversight for the deployment of passenger Wi-Fi on board the California Intercity Passenger Rail fleet.
+Xentrans is currently assisting CCJPA with the procurement and deployment of a Next-Generation Wi-Fi solution for over 190 rail cars, expected to begin service from late 2019.
 Services provided to CCJPA include evaluation of possible solutions; technical authoring of technical requirements and specifications in a Statement of Work; procurement assistance; and post-deployment solution support.

 Xentrans has been retained by BART to assist with the deployment of a wireless network solution encompassing trackside and on-board infrastructure for its system-wide Fleet of the Future rolling stock upgrade currently in progress.
 Services include trackside network technology evaluation; technical report and procurement documentation authoring; and project management assistance.

 Xentrans has been working with Caltrain over a period of several years to define and implement a solution for on-board communications that will deliver passenger-facing and operational amenities on over 134 rail cars within the Caltrain commuter rail fleet.
 It is expected that the solution will leverage trackside infrastructure deployed for the CalMod electrification plan to create a high-speed, train-to-ground wireless communications system to all-new Electric Multiple Units (EMUs) due for delivery from late 2019 onwards.